HHS Issues a Limited Waiver Of HIPAA Privacy Rule Sanctions and Penalties in the Midst of the COVID-19 Pandemic

 In response to the evolving COVID-19 pandemic, the Department of Health and Human Services (HHS) Secretary Alex Azar issued a limited waiver

-of the HIPAA Privacy Rule.
+of the sanctions and penalties of certain HIPAA Privacy Rules.
 Effective March 15, 2020 at 6:00 p.m., a covered hospital will not be subject to sanctions or penalties arising from noncompliance with the following provisions of the privacy rule:

 - The requirements to obtain a patient’s agreement to speak with family members or friends involved in the patient’s care.